hatedabamboo/notes.hatedabamboo.me/src/posts/eks-auto-mode-custom-nodeclasses-and-nodepools.md

 }
 ```

-Unfortunately for me, I didn’t think of that before debugging why my deployment wasn’t deploying, so here’s a free tip for you.
+Unfortunately for me, I didn't think of that before debugging why my deployment wasn't deploying, so here's a free tip for you.
 I hope it will help you spend less time than I did.

 And finally, we come to NodePools.